RishiDarkDevil/rishi-portfolio/content/project/Quantum-Deep-Dive/index.md

 Next, let us proceed to setup our Sampler to obtain the best bitstring from the result we just computed.
 Here we shall pass the optimal circuit with the measurements as computed above and extract the optimal_parameters list from result.

->A note on the usage of nearest_probability_distribution: While a Quasiprobability distribution does offer a wider gamut of information data points at your disposal, we cannot directly substitute it for a real probability distribution.
+>A note on the usage of nearest_probability_distribution: While a Quasiprobability distribution does offer a wider gamut of information data points at our disposal, we cannot directly substitute it for a real probability distribution.
 For a Quasiprobability distribution to be converted into a true probability distribution, we shall use here the `nearest_probability_distribution()` function.
 This function takes a quasiprobability distribution as an input and maps it to the closest probability distribution as defined by the L2-norm up to a certain error bound

 We shall now use this to get our eigenstate and obtain the optimal result from this distribution!